fanfan42/ansible-role-lsw/files/documentation/VARIABLES.md

 Follow the guide [here](../build/README.md) to get your windows ISO installation file.
 Default value: **windows10.iso**

-**WARNING:** All tests have been done with Official Microsoft Windows 10/11 Pro ISO files.
+**WARNING:** All tests have been done with Official Microsoft Windows 10/11 Pro (N) ISO files.
 I don't guarantee any results with other ISO.
 No tests will be performed with unofficial Microsoft Windows ISO files.

 ### lsw_windows_vm_name